lkk7/pbce/README.md

 ## Usage

-The application is Docker-based, so you need it.
+The application is Docker-based, so you need Docker.

 - Build the image from the 'server' directory: `docker build -t pbce .`
 - Run the container from that image: `docker run --rm -d -p 8080:8080 pbce`
 - Run the client in the `client` directory: `npm run start`
-- Client is running at `http://localhost:3000`
+- The client is running at `http://localhost:3000`